-All organisations must be prepared and able to respond to Data Subject Access Requests (DSAR); how prepared are you?
+All organisations must be prepared and able to respond to Data Subject Access Requests (DSARs); how prepared are you?

-Precisely what does art.15 of the GDPR state?
+Precisely what does Article 15 of the GDPR state?

 Article 15 of the GDPR outlines the right of access by data subjects.
 Specifically, it says: